george-hawkins/arf-drone/transmitter-getting-started.md

 When you start OpenTX it'll check for the latest firmware and ask if you want to download it.
 Don't - you haven't configured your transmitter model yet and it defaults to downloading firmware for the Taranis X9D+.

 TODO: the needs a rewrite for a non-prerelease version of OpenTX.
 The screenshot below is from installing Companion 2.2 on Windows.
 At the end of installation it opened and opened straight into settings so you have to establish your radio etc. immediately (which makes more sense than the previous behavior).
 So setup _Profile Name_, _Radio Type_, _Build Options_ and _SD Structure path_ as shown.
-It did not bug me on starting to download the latest firmware.
+It did not bug me on _first_ starting to download the latest firmware - oddly it only this on restarting it, it would seem to make most sense to bug you immediately after forcing you to complete the settings.

 ![companion settings](images/opentx-screenshots/companion-settings.png)